How many of the products you use each day are headed straight for landfills?

 Planet Pantry and Refill Market both opened their doors in the past two years.
 These low-waste, liquid bulk refill stores offer hundreds of options to curb plastic use with bulk, reusable, and compostable swaps for everyday items.

-To celebrate Waste Reduction Week in Canada, we’ve rounded up five Winnipeg shops designed to help decrease your plastic waste while you shop local.
+To celebrate Waste Reduction Week in Canada, we’ve rounded up four Winnipeg shops designed to help decrease your plastic waste while you shop local.

 More than 150 bulk products line the shelves of Refill Market, located on Notre Dame Ave just outside of Winnipeg's downtown core.
 Here, owner/operator Marisa Loreno aims to make a zero-waste living as accessible as possible.